 Now, be warned, this seemed far more of a medium heat than other items.
 And the filling didn't quite look like it did on the box either.
 It was paler in color but the ratio of filling to mochi outside here worked.

 There is a strong taste of green onions in this too.
 So if you aren't a fan, that's just a quick heads up.
 And if you aren't a fan of the taste of ground chicken or at least really finely chopped chicken, this might not be for you.

-But overall, there is a lot going on here in terms of flavor: there is a good punch of ginger and garlic along with bites of water chestnuts for texture.
-It isn’t too saucy or too dry either.
+There is a lot going on here in terms of flavor: there is a good punch of ginger and garlic along with bites of water chestnuts for texture.
+It isn't too saucy or too dry either.

-But overall, I found each bite to be relatively pleasant.
+I found each bite to be relatively pleasant.
 The mochi was both crisp and sort of chewy.
 And while I made these in the toaster oven and air fryer would work just as well.